Itera/spring/students/README.md

 # Spring - XML

-First steps are to grab some java libraries:
+First steps are to grab some java libraries.
+We state our dependencies in the pom.xml file used by maven:

 ```xml
 	<dependencies>